renovatebot/renovate/docs/usage/bazel.md

 # Bazel

-Renovate supports upgrading dependencies in Bazel `WORKSPACE` files and `MODULE.bazel` files.
+Renovate can upgrade dependencies in Bazel `WORKSPACE` files and `MODULE.bazel` files.

 ## How it works

 1. Bazel support is enabled automatically
-1. Renovate will search for any `WORKSPACE` and `MODULE.bazel` files in the repository
+1. Renovate searches the repository for any `WORKSPACE` and `MODULE.bazel` files
-1. Existing dependencies will be extracted from the files (see below for the supported dependency declarations)
+1. Renovate extracts the dependencies it finds from the files (see below for the supported dependency declarations)
-1. Renovate will replace any old versions with the latest version available
+1. Renovate updates old dependencies to the latest version

 ## Bazel module (`MODULE.bazel`) support